Forex Trend Types: How You Fail Trading Them (How To Fix It)

 EURJPY with a 25 period Least Square Moving Average (LSMA)

-The LSMA is a regression moving average, which tries to track prices as closely as possible to give you a line reflecting the actual price movements.
+The LSMA is a regression moving average that tracks prices as closely as possible, giving you a line reflecting actual price movements.

-The shorter the period, the closer it tracks price movement, which is very different from the SMA or EMA, which averages price movements.
+The shorter the period, the more closely it tracks price movements, which is very different from the SMA or EMA, which averages price movements.

 Now you have an indicator telling you the general direction of price, and the chart clearly shows that price direction is constantly changing.